We are open under COVID-19 Alert Level 2 for contactless transactions.

 These brand new mains cables came in for recycling.
 Not only was it a waste of time test and tagging brand new cables but they ended up with us for recycling.
 We get hundreds of these cables both new and … Continue reading

 This cable came in as part of a whole bunch of other stuff from an IT company.
 Not sure why someone would want to make one of these.
-The mains plug to IEC connector is pretty easy to get hold … Continue reading
+A mains plug to IEC connector cable is pretty easy to get … Continue reading

 Had a no name brand battery charger come in for recycling.
 I set it up on the bench to test it.
 It powered up but after a bit it turned off.
 I took the thing apart.
 Pretty easy to do. … Continue reading

 This is one of the reasons why this type of mains plug should not be used in wet areas.
 It had arced between phase, neutral, and earth when wet, which carbonised the plastic of the plug.
 The other reason is … Continue reading